 Their professionalism, creativity, and dedication make a dory trip a spectacular and unique experience.
 The staff assists the curious novice or veteran river runner to create a personalized dory boat adventure.
 Only a dory gives the subtle feel of currents and a frisky riffle ride that an inflatable wallows over—the dory powers up waves and rockets off crests.
 On calm stretches, they serve as floating lounges with everything needed accessible.

-Buy and download a Grand Canyon National Park Pass.
+Buy a Grand Canyon National Park Pass.
 It provides quick access to the park.
-The price is $35 per car.
-It is good for a week.
+There a few pass options varying in price and length.
 Have a full tank of gas.
 There is one fuel station on the South Rim at Desert View.
 The nearest station outside the park is seven miles south in Tusayan.

 Arizona provides rugged terrain, unpredictable weather, extreme heat, rattlesnakes, and scorpions.
 If guests plan to hike, new and seasoned hikers need the proper basics that include: